-Steal this idea: Repurposing cafeteria food
+Steal this idea: Repackage cafeteria leftovers for students in need

 A good solution in one community can be applied in yours.
 Here's an idea from a school located in Elkhart, Indiana.